We found 5 ear, nose and throat specialists who accept Medicare near Pinole, CA.

 Clinical interests: Dizziness, Throat Problems, Ear Problems, Nose Problems, Hearing Loss, Cochlear Implant, Vertigo, ...
 (Read more)

-Dr. Armen Serebrakian is a medical specialist in otolaryngology (ear, nose, and throat).
-Dr. Serebrakian has received a 2.5 out of 5 star rating by his patients.
-He accepts Anthem, Blue Cross/Blue Shield, CIGNA Plans, and more.
-Before completing his residency at Henry Ford Hospital, Dr. Serebrakian attended medical school at Tehran University of Medical Sciences.
-In addition to English, Dr. Serebrakian (or staff) speaks Armenian, French, and Persian.
+Dr. Armen Serebrakian is an otolaryngology (ear, nose, and throat) specialist in Pinole, CA and Larkspur, CA. Dr. Serebrakian has a 2.5 out of 5 star average patient rating.
+He takes Anthem, Blue Cross/Blue Shield, and CIGNA Plans, in addition to other insurance carriers.
+He graduated from Tehran University of Medical Sciences.
+Dr. Serebrakian completed his residency training at Henry Ford Hospital.
+Dr. Serebrakian (or staff) speaks the following foreign languages: Armenian, French, and Persian.
 His professional affiliations include Sutter Medical Network, Alta Bates Medical Group (ABMG), and UCSF Benioff Children's Hospital Oakland.
 New patients are welcome to contact Dr. Serebrakian's office for an appointment.

 Clinical interests: Otoplasty, Food Allergy, Sinus Surgery, Fractures, Facial Problems, Sleep Apnea, Laryngology, ...
 (Read more)

-Dr. Luke Jakubowski is a specialist in pediatric otolaryngology (ear, nose & throat) and facial plastic surgery.
-He works in Minneapolis, MN.
-Clinical interests for Dr. Jakubowski include hearing loss, cystic fibrosis (CF), and vascular birthmark.
-Dr. Jakubowski takes Medicare insurance.
-He is a graduate of the University of Wisconsin School of Medicine and Public Health.
-His residency was performed at a hospital affiliated with Medical College of Wisconsin.
-He is affiliated with the University of Minnesota Health (M Health).
+Dr. Luke Jakubowski works as a pediatric otolaryngologist and facial plastic surgeon.
+His clinical interests include hearing loss, cystic fibrosis (CF), and vascular birthmark.
+He accepts Medicare insurance.
+After completing medical school at the University of Wisconsin School of Medicine and Public Health, Dr. Jakubowski performed his residency at a hospital affiliated with Medical College of Wisconsin.
+He is professionally affiliated with the University of Minnesota Health (M Health).

 Clinical interests: Cystic Fibrosis, Vascular Birthmark, Nose Problems, Hearing Loss, Throat Problems, Ear Problems

-Dr. Joel Ross specializes in otolaryngology (ear, nose, and throat) and practices in Pinole, CA. He is a graduate of the University of Illinois College of Medicine at Chicago.
-He takes Anthem, Blue Cross/Blue Shield, and Blue Shield, in addition to other insurance carriers.
+Dr. Joel Ross works as an otolaryngologist.
+Dr. Ross is a graduate of the University of Illinois College of Medicine at Chicago.
+He accepts Anthem, Blue Cross/Blue Shield, and Blue Shield, as well as other insurance carriers.

 Conditions / Treatments